 Of course, a human eye will be required to make sure everything is running smoothly and evaluate how the processes in question are performing.
 But with all of the heavy lifting undertaken by technology, accountants are afforded the opportunity to pinpoint inefficiencies, devise amendments to their strategy and optimise their operations in a way that simply was not possible before.

 Gadgets and gizmos

 As well as bigger advances in technology that target the whole business, there is also a steady stream of must-have devices and contraptions which can help to make an accountant’s life that much easier.
-Portable appliances such as full-size keyboards, scanners and shredders can turn any environment into a makeshift office.
+Portable appliances such as full-size keyboards and shredders, and apps to scan documents, can turn any environment into a makeshift office.
 Meanwhile, ingenious additions such as screen filters protect sensitive data from prying eyes.